rosycode01/Database-wk8/README.md

 I created table loans with the id having a primary key

 I created table reservations which references book_copies and status of the book if borrowed.

+I created table fines which references the users_id and loans_id using a foreign key.